 God is with us in the intimacy of grief

-The shooting on the Seattle Pacific University campus that took the life of a nineteen year old college student, and sent three other students to the hospital, is one of those moments that brings together whole communities in need of mourning together.
-During times like this, we need to mourn.
+There are those moments that bring together whole communities in need of mourning together.
+During such times like these, we need to mourn.
 One of the most tremendously rewarding and challenging aspects of the priesthood is comforting people in their darkest moments of sorrow.
 Do not be mistaken, and think that priests are exempt from the pain of those whom they try to comfort, or that we have magical words that somehow ease the pain or bring order to the chaos of grief.
 Platitudes are useless in dark days of mourning.
 The one who has lost his life may very well be “in a better place,” but it is oddly of little comfort to say those words.
 In a powerful witness of human behavior, Christ “does not say, ‘Well, now he is in heaven, everything is well; he is separated from this difficult and tormented life.’
 Christ does not say all those things we do in our pathetic and uncomforting attempts to console.
 In fact he says nothing—he weeps.”

-In like fashion, we need to embrace the grief that we feel at the senseless loss of innocent young lives.
-We need to honor the bereavement process, because just as God gave the young man to his family and community for nineteen wonderful years, so too God has blessed those left behind with the grief that they feel at his leaving.
-Grief is confirmation that this was a person of value, a beloved son, a cherished brother, a treasured friend.
+In like fashion, we need to embrace the grief that we feel at the loss of a loved one.
+We need to honor the bereavement process, because just as God gave our loved ones to us, so too God has blessed those left behind with the grief that they feel in their loss.
+Grief is confirmation that this was a person of value, a beloved son or daughter, a cherished brother or sister, a loving parent, or a treasured friend.
 Grief is how we honor a well-lived life.
-His death is grief-worthy, and all the more so because of his tender age.
-In grieving, we do his memory justice, and follow in the example of Jesus, who wept at the grave of his friend Lazarus.
-Like martyrs of the ancient church, like Lazarus in the New Testament, that young man’s departure from this world before his time was up makes his death particularly galling for those left behind to wonder how they are going to the fill the space that he once occupied.
-The mystery of a future without this young man is a daunting, right now, as the mystery of death itself.
+The death of a loved one is grief-worthy.
+In grieving, we do their memory justice, and follow in the example of Jesus, who wept at the grave of his friend Lazarus.
+Like martyrs of the ancient church, like Lazarus in the New Testament, our loved one’s departure from this world makes those left behind to wonder how they are going to the fill the space that the person once occupied.
+The mystery of a future without them is a daunting, as the mystery of death itself.

-So mourning is an ancient ritual, one in which Jesus participated, and those of his faith before him.
+So mourning is an ancient ritual, one in which Jesus participated.
 For all of us, all people, death is a common element of humanity, the common trait that we share, and the common enemy of our loved ones.
 And like grief, victory over death binds people together in a larger, more powerful community, the community that is found in the Christian faith.
 People accuse Christians of being members of a “death cult,” obsessed with a dying savior and focused on the afterlife to the exclusion of the present; but they are wrong.
 Christianity does not deny life, Christianity affirms life.
 Christianity affirms life even in death, because for Christians, death does not remove the relationship that exists.
-In death, as in life, this young man is our son, our brother, our friend.
-In death, as in life, we love and honor him, and death cannot take him from us.
-Death has taken this young man, but it has also provided those left behind with the opportunity to live with the hope of one day joining him.
+In death, as in life, we love and honor them, and death cannot take them from us.
+Death may take our friend, but it has also provided those left behind with the opportunity to live with the hope of one day joining them.
 And a life with hope is a good life.

 God, to whom you have entrusted your soul, is a good and perfect God.
 This God will do what is right with your child, what is just with your brother, and what is honorable with your friend.
-There is no saying, no claim, no scripture that will give us peace in our loss right now or even calm our troubled souls; but we can find comfort and peace in God who is present with us, and in us and through us in the intimacy of grief, as we mourn the death of an innocent young man.
+There is no saying, no claim, no scripture that will give us peace in our loss right now or even calm our troubled souls; but we can find comfort and peace in God who is present with us, and in us and through us in the intimacy of grief, as we mourn the death of our loved one.